Pinacol rearrangement

 The pinacol–pinacolone rearrangement is a method for converting a 1,2-diol to a carbonyl compound in organic chemistry.
 The 1,2-rearrangement takes place under acidic conditions.
 The name of the rearrangement reaction comes from the rearrangement of pinacol to pinacolone.

-This reaction was first described by Wilhelm Rudolph Fittig in 1860 of the famed Fittig reaction involving coupling of 2 aryl halides in presence of sodium metal in dry ethereal solution.
+This reaction was first described by Wilhelm Rudolph Fittig (of Fittig reaction fame) in 1860.

 Mechanism

 In the course of this organic reaction, protonation of one of the –OH groups occurs and a carbocation is formed.
 If the –OH groups are not alike (i.e. the pinacol is asymmetrical), then the one which creates a more stable carbocation participates in the reaction.
 Subsequently, an alkyl group from the adjacent carbon migrates to the carbocation center.